ABouttefeux/lattice-qcd-rs/README.md

 Add `lattice_qcd_rs = { version = "0.1.0", git = "https://github.com/ABouttefeux/lattice_qcd_rs", branch = "develop" }` into your `cargo.toml`.

 for the moment it is not on crates.io.
 Maybe I will add it.
 But for the moment it is still in development.
+Note that you may want to specify a specific commit as for now I may introduce breaking changes.
+I will however commit to more stability once I am ready to release version `0.2.0`.

 First let us see how to do a simulation on a 10x10x10x10 lattice with beta = 1.
 We are looking to compute `1/3 <Re(Tr(P_{ij}))>` the trace of all plaquette after a certain number of steps.
 In our cases Beta is small so we choose 100'000 steps.